-This homemade Latin Sofrito seasoning is one of those systems.
+This homemade Latin Sofrito seasoning is one of those systems and a pretty handy kitchen hack.

-This simple seasoning is also very convenient, since it automatically saves everyone the time it would take to chop everything up.
+This simple seasoning is also very convenient to have in your fridge since it automatically saves the time it would take to cut and chop all the vegetables.
 I know it makes my cooking time a lot shorter and meal preparation way simpler.

 I hope it serves you well too. 😉